Team-based user management workflow

 Once the team exists, you can just do steps 7-11 to add further datasets, and they will automatically be available to all members of that team.
 One of the big advantages of this approach is that if a user leaves that company, you can simply remove them from the team and they lose access to all of the datasets that were shared with them this way.

-· The person who created the team is automatically added to the team and is an admin of that team (regular users are not admins).
-There needs to be at least one YouGov person in each team to be the admin.
-The only way to not be in a team that you create is to get a YouGov colleague to join that team, make them admin, and then you can delete yourself.
+The person who created the team is automatically added to the team and is also an admin of that team (regular users are not admins).
+At least one person at your organization must be able to be the admin.